Romanian passport: Application

 The Ministry of Internal Affairs, through the Community Public Service of Issuance and Registration of Simple Passports (Serviciul Public Comunitar pentru Eliberarea şi Evidenţa Paşapoartelor Simple), is responsible for the issuance and renewal of Romanian passports.

 Description

 Regular Romanian EU passports are burgundy red in colour, with the Romania Coat of Arms emblazoned in the centre of the front cover.
 The words "European Union", "Romania", and "passport" are inscribed above and below the coat of arms (in Romanian).
 The information page identifying the bearer and the issuing authority is on the first page, not numbered (the Romanian passport contains 32 pages, information written on the 32nd page of the passport).
 On the last page, the bearer fills in information regarding contact person (persons) in case of emergency.
 On the third cover (the inner back cover) there are instructions for the bearer how to use and how not to use the passport.

-The carte de identitate can now be used to travel within the European Union.
+The Romanian identity card can now be used to travel within the European Union.